danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 `doReduce`, where a single generator and single reduction value are used instead of lists of each.

-The `reduceFunction` is no longer restricted to returning only list values, and similarly the overall result of calling this function can be an arbitrary value.
+As opposed to `doReduce`, the `reduceFunction` can return any type of value (not just a list), and similarly the overall result of calling this function can be an arbitrary value.

 #### `exclusiveRange(first, increment, limit) <> generator`